77-777/OCaml---The-Manual/README.md

 * Functional Application
   * Functional programming is all about having pure functions and calling those pure functions to transform your data.
 Everything is an expression and your IO should be separated and organized in a high level fashion.

-* Function Purity
+* Functional Purity
   * Functions without side effects that are agnostic of system state.
+As many as you can.
+Why?
+Said functions are easy to test, well design and don't depend on external factors. (in theory)

 * IO & Side Effect Separation
   * A tremendous amount of errors, bugs and malpractice happens as a result of poor state management.
 Having a more organized flow where IO is separate from pure code provides clarity to where errors may occur as well as visual guidance to where program logic/computation is located.